Chemical-related injuries and illnesses are preventable.

 - Provide for medical monitoring.

 - Prepare for emergency spills and other releases.

 - Provide for worker and supervisor training about specific hazards, safe work procedures and practices, PPE use, housekeeping, and other prevention measures relating to chemical safety.

-At a minimum, employers are required to develop and follow a written Chemical Hazard Communication Program when workers could use or be around hazardous chemicals.
+At a minimum, employers are required to develop and follow a written Chemical Hazard Communication Program when employees work with or around hazardous chemicals.
 Employers who import, manufacture, or distribute hazardous chemicals have additional responsibilities.

-Sample program templates are available in English and Spanish:
+A sample, customizable hazard communication program template is available in English and Spanish:

 Depending on what’s possible in the workplace, your overall safety program may also need to address emergency response to chemical spills or releases, personal protective equipment (PPE), and Respiratory Protection.

 You may need to pay annual fees to the Worker and Community Right to Know Program, per the Right to Know Fee Assessment rule (Chapter 296-63, WAC).
 Contact the program directly at 360-902-6375.